The Group’s progress against its corporate scorecard is tracked to assess

 The Group scorecard is used to determine Executive Directors’ and employees’ performance-related pay to ensure that all areas of the business are driving towards the same goals.
-Executive Directors’ and Vice Presidents’ performance is judged solely on the delivery of the targets set in the Group scorecard, whereas the remainder of the permanent employees’ bonuses are based on a combination of individual
+Executive Directors’ and Executive Vice Presidents’ performance is judged solely on the delivery of the targets set in the Group scorecard, whereas all other permanent employees’ bonuses are based on a combination of individual

 and Group performance.

 In 2017, a decision was taken to introduce a discretionary component to the Group scorecard of 10 per cent.
 This was introduced to recognise unplanned events or initiatives that required significant discretionary effort on the part of our employees.